-An advocate is an independent person who can offer one to one support to children and young people.
-Advocates can speak up for the young person, give advice, make them aware of their rights, listen to them and represent their views, wishes and feelings.
+An advocate is an independent person who can offer one-to-one support to children and young people.
+Advocates can speak for the young person, give advice, make them aware of their rights, listen to them and represent their views, wishes and feelings.
 Their aim is to empower a young person by supporting them to have their say.

 A child or young person can get the assistance of an advocate if they:

 - have a disability and receive help from a social worker

 - are going to a child protection conference

 - want to make a complaint about West Sussex Children’s Services.

 If you are a young person who would like to request advocacy or a professional wanting to refer a young person for advocacy you can complete our online form.

 You can find out more about advocacy on Your Space, our site for young people.